orangemn6/docs/content/school/biology/cell-membrane-transport.md

     *   The ER makes for half the membranes in the cell.

         *   The smooth ER does not have ribosomes attached to it.
 It makes lipids for the body.
-The enzymes in the smooth ER break down toxins like barbiturates and alcohol.
+The [[Enzymes|Enzyme]] in the smooth ER break down toxins like barbiturates and alcohol.

         *   The rough ER has ribosomes, so it makes membranes with proteins in them, like glycoproteins (marker protein).